Mojo Bag

 • Animal parts (black cat's hair, chicken wishbones, rat bones, cowrie shells, rabbit's foot, etc.)

-• Personal concerns or items (nail clippings, hair, piece of fabric from one's clothes or underwear, etc.)
+• Personal concerns or items (nail clippings, hair, pieces of fabric from one's clothes or underwear, etc.)

 • Lucky charms and tokens (dice, skeleton key, mercury or silver dime, magnetic Scotty dogs, horseshoe nails, blue glass eye disks, etc.)